About This Guide

 The United States Copyright Office defines copyright as “a form of protection provided by the laws of the United States (title 17, U.S. Code) to the authors of ‘original works of authorship,’ including literary, dramatic, musical, artistic, and certain other intellectual works.
 This protection is available to both published and unpublished works.”
 Images on the internet are protected by copyright, even when this is not stated by the owner of the image (a copyright symbol may not be present).
 Remember, if you are not the creator, you need permission.
 Some exceptions exist, such as Fair Use and Public Domain, that allow you to appropriately use works as a creator of new materials.

 Because copyright implies the highest level of restriction, creators who want more flexibility placed on works elect to use another type of licence.
-Choosing to make their images and other works available under a Creative Commons License for public use under certain conditions, such as stipulating that you must credit them (through citation or attribution) as the source of that image and not use the image for your own profit-seeking purposes.
+Some creators choose to make their images and other works available under a Creative Commons License for public use under certain conditions, such as stipulating that you must credit them (through citation or attribution) as the source of that image and not use the image for your own profit-seeking purposes.

 Remember to always cite images, both in the text with a caption, and in the bibliography or references.
 Do not use more than five images by any one artist or photographer, and not more than 10% or 15 images from any one published collective work.